About Trauma, Shock, and the Effects on our Body

-We all experience traumas and shocks.
+We all experience trauma, shock, and the effects in our body.
 Trauma can be a physical, a non-physical experience, but mostly it is both:

 Here are a few examples: